Sheffield Steelers: 2000–present

 In the 2000–01 campaign the Steelers completed a Grand Slam, becoming only the second club to win the Autumn Cup, League, Challenge Cup and Playoff Titles in the same season.
 They retained the Play-off title the following season, the first team to achieve this in the Superleague era, beating Manchester Storm on penalties in the Play-Off final, held at the National Ice Centre in Nottingham in front of a full house.

 David Matsos was appointed as coach for the 2006–07 season.
 He led the Steelers to a fourth-place finish in the league and a place in the Challenge Cup Finals.

 In 2007 team Owner Bob Phillips and his wife sold their other Elite League club the Cardiff Devils in order to concentrate on building the Steelers.
-The club won that season's Elite League Playoff Championship after beating the Coventry Blaze 2–0 in the final with goals from Johnathan Phillips and Dan Tessier.
+The club won that season's Elite League Playoff Championship after beating the Coventry Blaze 2–0 in the final with goals from Jonathan Phillips and Dan Tessier.
 The Steelers were knocked out of the following season's Knockout Cup and Challenge Cup early, but finished first in a league campaign that saw them lose just three times in regulation.
 They made this a double by beating Nottingham Panthers 2–0 in the Play-Off final.
 The Steelers season ended in the Quarter Finals of the Play-offs after being knocked out by the Cardiff Devils.

 The 2010–11 season was preceded by a "walk-out" of Steelers management and office staff, after a vote of no confidence in Owner Bob Phillips.
 Phillips put the club up for sale, and in December 2010 Paul Ragan, the CEO and owner of the Cardiff Devils, finalised acquiring the rights to the Sheffield Steelers.
-The Steelers were at the top of the league for the majority of the season, battling it out with the Cardiff Devils, .and won the league after back-to-back victories against the Braehead Clan.
+The Steelers were at the top of the league for the majority of the season, battling it out with the Cardiff Devils, and won the league after back-to-back victories against the Braehead Clan.
 The Steelers were tied on points with Cardiff but won the league having more regulation time wins.
 After several rounds of negotiations, Simon decided not to renew his contract, and Ryan Finnerty was installed as player/coach after.
 During that season Sheffield Steelers became the first EIHL team to win a medal in Europe after their appearance in the Continental Cup superfinal.

 Tony Smith took over as sole owner in August 2011 after buying out Paul Ragan.
 The Steelers won the 2013–14 Play-Off final 3–2 against Belfast Giants.